lworku/Sprint-Challenge-State-Management-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What problem does the context API help solve?
+  Allows us to share values between components without having to pass props through every level of the tree.

 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?
+Actions:  payload of information that send data from your application to  store.

+Reducers: specify how application state changes in response to actions sent to the store

+Store: holds whole state tree of application; only way to change the state in it is to dispatch an action on it.

 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+Application state passes state around the whole app.

+Component state local to a specific component.
+Best practice to use component state unless necessary to use app state for some reason.

 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+Redux Thunk: middleware that allows us to call action creators that return a function instead of an action object.
+That function receives the store's dispatch method, which is used to dispatch regular synchronous actions inside the body of the function once the asynchronous operations have been completed.

 - [ ] What is your favorite state management system you've learned and this sprint?
 Please explain why!

+Appreciate redux for it's flexibility.

 ## Project Set Up